HackYourFuture/Assignments/3-UsingAPIs/Week2/README.md

 #### File: `ex5-vscDebug.js`

 In this exercise we will practice working with the VSCode Debugger.
 You can just follow along as we go.
+Note that we will not work with the browser this time.
+Instead, all output will be logged to the terminal window.

 > Read more about debuggers in general in the Study Guide: [Debuggers](https://hackyourfuture.github.io/study/#/tools/debuggers)